robertoperuzzo/tomm-202509/src/indexer/REINDEX_GUIDE.md

 ## Overview

 This guide explains how to re-index Typesense collections after schema or data processor changes.
-The enhanced indexer now captures much more metadata from the chunk data including strategy configurations, document metadata, and improved scoring.
+The enhanced indexer now captures much more metadata from the chunk data including strategy configurations, document metadata, performance analytics, and improved scoring.

 ## Prerequisites